-It is prevalent today more than ever that couples choose not to divorce after separating.
-This is often down to financial factors involved.
-The legal imperative also seems less as a lack of necessity.
+It is more common today more than ever, that couples are choosing not to divorce after separating.
+This is often down to financial factors involved, as well as a lack of legal necessity.
 Divorce can cost thousands even in a civil divorce.
 Additionally, it can cost even more in difficult matters.
 These cases often include aspects like a house and spousal maintenance.

 Therefore, many couples decide to go their separate ways.
 Divorce can become an option only in the instance of a remarriage.
 This may seem like an easy option.
 However, it could have a huge impact on your loved ones after you die.